 Visit this article: 5 Signs You Should Stop Eating Gluten

 There are some low gluten foods, like oats, that can be tolerated by celiacs.

-As well as celiac disease, those affected by allergies, intestinal inflammation, diabetes and cardiopathies also hsould follow low gluten diets.
+As well as celiac disease, those affected by allergies, intestinal inflammation, diabetes, and cardiopathies also should follow low gluten diets.

 We can’t say that gluten is bad for you just because.
-The majority of the world population don’t have significant reactions from eating it daily.
+Most of the population doesn’t have significant reactions from eating it daily.

-However, there is a clear relationship between this substance and some negative clinical cases.
+However, there’s a clear relationship between this substance and some negative clinical cases.